 - Supervision via phone or any other telecommunication is acceptable, however a supervisor must be physically present in the practice for a minimum 80% of the time the supervised GP practices.

 - The supervised GP must consult with their supervisor daily about the management of individual patients.

 Level Three Supervision

-Under level three supervision the supervised GP is directly responsible for each individual patient.
+Under level three supervision, the supervised GP is primarily responsible for each individual patient.